Bethany Black: Reception

 Black reached the final of "2006 Funny Bones New Comedian of the Year" competition, the Chortle Student Comedy Awards in 2007, and was nominated for the "Best Debut" award at the Leicester Comedy Festival in 2008.

-Many critics believed that Black would be a successful comedian in the future, and her act was criticized.
+While many reviewers believed that Black would be a successful comedian in the future, her act was criticized.
 The U.K. Comedy Guide Chortle.co.uk wrote in October 2006 that "Bethany's by no means the finished product, remaining entertaining rather than a must-see, but she seems to be in possession of all the comic tools it'll take to get her there – most crucially a sharp tongue and an engaging personality you'd like to hear more from."

 Yve Ngoo from BBC Tyne said in November 2006 that, "A seductively intriguing cross between Marilyn Manson and Corrie's Hayley Cropper (I'm alluding to ambiguous androgyny), Bethany's material is as black as her eye shadow and her delivery as dead-pan as a Goth at a garden centre."

 In July 2007, Paul Jameson from BBC Tees wrote that, "New to the comedy circuit, Bethany strikes a sullen and almost apologetic presence on stage, and her comedy matches her appearance.
 She appears to not have quite decided whether to base her act on ridiculing suicidal Goths, or actually court the idea that she is one!
 This all resulted in a rather confusing set without much continuity.
 However, saying that, she did raise a number of laughs throughout her set and I'm sure with more experience and some polishing of her persona, she could be a lot better."

 Paul Dale from The List attacked her "Beth Becomes Her" show in August 2008 saying, "It's hard to think of a show with a more personal pedigree at this year's Fringe.
 Unfortunately there is so little edge to the likeable but bland Black and her nervy nice-girl delivery allows her to murder the comedy gold dust and linger over the mundane.
 Disappointingly second rate."

 However, David Pollock from The Scotsman was more positive saying, "This shock value is an integral part of Black's routine, but the obvious comfort this tall, emo-styled stand-up has in her new self is heartening.
 That her story starts with abortion, infidelity and suicide attempts and ends on a note of encouragement leaves a warm glow of optimism.
 But of course, Black's not here to make us feel good."

 In 2011, Black came 96th in The Independent on Sunday's "Pink List" of influential LGBT Britons.